Elias Díaz Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.93 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.97).

-- Nationals pitchers combine to give up the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to surrender the third-most home runs in baseball (142 total, 1.4 per game).

-- In his most recent appearance on Wednesday, the left-hander threw 5 1/3 innings against the Chicago Cubs, allowing three earned runs while surrendering six hits.
+- In his most recent outing on Friday against the San Francisco Giants, the righty tossed 6 2/3 innings, allowing three earned runs while surrendering five hits.

+- The 26-year-old has put together a 5.00 ERA and 7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.